elhambbi/Assistant_MovieBot/README.md

 ---

 ## Running
-1. Dowload the Wikipedia csv dataset from the provided link and put it in data directory.
-2. Create a python environment and install the dependencies:
+1. Create a python environment and install the dependencies:
     ```bash
     pip install -r requirements.txt
     ```
-3. Install `Ollama` and download `gemma2:9b` LLM as explained in the last section of this README file.
+2. Install `Ollama` and download `gemma2:9b` LLM as explained in the last section of this README file.

-4. Run the chatbot:
+3. Run the chatbot:
     ```bash
     python main.py
     ```